-Once the model parameters β , b and σ are obtained, the best linear unbiased predictions (BLUPs) of the mean and standard deviation of daily temperature are calculated for each station (i), year (y) and month (m).
+Once the model parameters β , b and σ are obtained, best linear unbiased predictions (BLUPs) of the mean and standard deviation of daily temperature are calculated for each station (i), year (y) and month (m).
 At this stage a global model is fit, since all the data are used to fit the model and therefore the coefficients are assumed to be constant in space, an assumption that it is a rough simplification of reality.
 On the other hand, this configuration allowed us to include all the data for estimating the random year effect.
-The obtained estimates of mean and standard deviation for maximum and minimum temperature represent highly spatially regularized patterns of monthly temperature and do not consider local spatial variability in the influence of the covariates.
+The obtained estimates of mean and standard deviation for maximum and minimum temperature represent highly spatially regularized patterns of monthly temperature, and do not consider local spatial variability in the influence of the covariates.

-3.2.2 Fine monthly RV (fmRV)
+3.2.2.
+Fine Monthly RV (fmRV)

-In a second stage, monthly time series of the mean and standard deviation of daily temperature were computed again, but using a local (k-nearest neighbours) regression approach.
+In a second stage, monthly time series of the mean and standard deviation of daily temperature were computed again, but using a local (k-nearest neighbors) regression approach.
 For each station, the model was fit to data from the 15 nearest observations of each month plus the rmRV values calculated in the previous step.
-Inclusion of the latter as if they were legitimate observations incorporates a certain amount of spatial regularization that helps to alleviate a problem that may arise when using a purely local regression approach, i.e. an excess of spatial variability, especially in areas where the model extrapolates (in latitude, longitude, altitude or distance to the coast) with respect to the neighbouring locations.
-A generalized linear model was thus built for each station and month:
+Inclusion of the latter as if they were legitimate observations incorporates a certain amount of spatial regularization that helps alleviating a problem that may arise when using a purely local regression approach, i.e. an excess of spatial variability, especially in areas where the model extrapolates (in latitude, longitude, altitude or distance to the coast) with respect to the neighboring locations.
+A Generalized Linear Model was thus built for each station and month:

+$$\mathbf{y}' \sim \mathcal{N}(\mathbf{X}'\boldsymbol{\beta}', \ \epsilon)$$ (2)

-$$\mathbf{y}' \sim N\left(\mathbf{X}'\boldsymbol{\beta}'\boldsymbol{\epsilon}\right),\tag{2}$$ were $\mathbf{y'}$ is the local neighbourhood dataset, including the rough monthly RV with mean $E(\mathbf{y'}) = \mathbf{X'}\boldsymbol{\beta'}$; $\boldsymbol{\beta'}$ is an unknown vector of local fixed effects; $\mathbf{X'}$ is a known model matrix containing the values of the covariates at the 15 neighbouring sites; and ε is an unknown random error, which in the case of the mean temperature was assumed to be normally distributed with zero mean, $\epsilon \sim N(0, \sigma'^2)$, and in the case of the temperature standard deviation was modelled as following a Poisson distribution, thus taking only positive values.
+were y' is the local neighbourhood dataset, including the Rough Monthly RV with mean $E(y') = X'\beta'$; β' is an unknown vector of local fixed effects; X' is a known model matrix containing the values of the covariates at the 15 neighbouring sites; and ε is an unknown random error, which in the case of the mean temperature was assumed to be normally distributed with zero mean, $\epsilon \sim \mathcal{N}(0, \sigma'^2)$, and in the case of the temperature standard deviation was modelled as following a Poisson distribution, thus taking only positive values.
 The obtained estimates of mean and standard deviation for maximum and minimum temperature incorporate the local variability that was lacking in the estimations of the previous step.

-An example of rmRV and fmRV for a specific month is shown in the Supplement (Fig. S2).
+An example of rmRV and fmRV for a specific month is shown in the supplemental material (Figure S2).

-3.2.3 Daily RV (dRV)
+3.2.3.
+Daily RV (dRV)